Cleo Laine: Career

-At the age of 24 Laine joined John Dankworth's small group, the Johnny Dankworth Seven where she adopted the name “Cleo Laine”.
+At the age of 24 Laine joined John Dankworth's small group, the Johnny Dankworth Seven, after which she adopted the name "Cleo Laine".
 Laine later played with his big bands, Johnny Dankworth & His Orchestra as well as Johnny Dankworth & His New Radio Orchestra, with which she performed until 1958.
 Dankworth and Laine married that year.
 She played the lead in Barry Reckord's play Flesh to a Tiger at London's Royal Court Theatre.
 The same year, she played the title role in The Barren One, Sylvia Wynter's adaptation of Federico García Lorca's Yerma.
 This led to other stage work, such as the musical Valmouth in 1959, the play A Time to Laugh in 1962, Boots with Strawberry Jam in 1968, and eventually to her role as Julie in Wendy Toye's production of Show Boat at the Adelphi Theatre in London in 1971.
 Show Boat had its longest run to date in that London production, 910 performances.

 During this period, Laine had two major recording successes.
 "You'll Answer to Me" reached the British Top 10 while Laine was in the 1961 Edinburgh Festival production of Kurt Weill's opera/ballet The Seven Deadly Sins.
 In 1964, her Shakespeare and All that Jazz album with Dankworth was well received.
 Dankworth and Laine founded the Stables theatre in 1970, in what was the old stables block in the grounds of their home.
-It eventually hosted over 350 concerts per year.
+It eventually hosted more than 350 concerts per year.